Thomas Pellow: Life as an elite slave

-Pellow as an elite slave

-Thomas Pellow's extensive slave narrative The History of the Long Captivity and Adventures of Thomas Pellow chronicles the captivity of a twelve-year-old Christian cabin boy and his development into an elite military slave during the reign of Moroccan Sultan Mulay Ismail.
-From the age 12, Pellow was plucked from preadolescence and placed on a rigorous track leading to his eventual military role as a preeminent captain in the Moroccan Army.
-Elite slaves like Thomas Pellow played a vital role in the armed forces, often serving as soldiers and as officers, leading to the acquisition of important roles in administration, politics, and all aspects of public affairs.
+Pellow's extensive slave narrative The History of the Long Captivity and Adventures of Thomas Pellow chronicles his life from his captivity as a captain's boy to his eventual military role as a preeminent captain in the Moroccan Army.
+Elite slaves like him played a vital role in the armed forces, often serving as soldiers and as officers, leading to the acquisition of important roles in administration, politics, and all aspects of public affairs.

-As part of this world, Pellow was only one of many European males who were taken and placed into military slavery.
-Pellow was part of a "band of European slaves mixed among other races that formed an elite army corps."
-As one of these elite members, Pellow fought on the frontlines with ferocious proficiency, and his role in combat was primarily as an "infantryman."
-Being that these slave soldiers were infantrymen, the monarchs viewed their role in their armies as “an integral, perhaps a primary, part of the conquering Ottoman army."
-However, despite their value, these soldiers were regulated as servile classes and "were not allowed to carry a sword, nor to carry an iron spear, these being distinctions of a free man, but slaves did carry some sort of weapon."
+Pellow was only one of many European males who were taken and placed into military slavery.
+Pellow was part of a "band of European slaves mixed among other races that formed an elite army corps".
+Pellow fought on the frontlines with ferocious proficiency, and his role in combat was primarily as an infantryman, as were most of these slave soldiers.
+The monarchs viewed their role in their armies as "an integral, perhaps a primary, part of the conquering Ottoman army".
+However, despite their value, these soldiers were regulated as servile classes and were not allowed to carry a sword or iron spear, "these being distinctions of a free man", but they did carry some kind of weapon.